Last Updated: December 1, 2024

 Personal Life

 Doohan was married three times and had seven children in total.
-Four of his kids—Larkin, Deirdre, and twins Christopher and Montgomery, came with his first wife, Janet Young, before their divorce in 1964.
-His marriage with Anita Yagel lasted from 1967–1972, but they had no children.
-Then in early 1974, he was introduced to 17-year-old fan Wende Braunberger, and they married that same year at the ages of 54 and 18.
-Doohan and Braunberger had three children together: Eric, Thomas, and Sarah.
+He welcomed four of his kids—Larkin, Deirdre, and twins Christopher and Montgomery, with his first wife, Janet Young, before their divorce in 1964.
+His marriage with Anita Yagel lasted from 1967 to 1972, but they had no children.
+In early 1974, James was introduced to 17-year-old fan Wende Braunberger, and they married that same year at the ages of 54 and 18.
+Doohan and Braunberger had three children together, Eric, Thomas, and Sarah.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.